 The interior has a shelf with two drawers, dividing the storage space.
 The drawer front is lacquered red.
 The pulls are original and are in the shape of a peach and peach flower petal, signifying fertility.
 A low red panel across the bottom compartment prevents stored items from falling out.
 The recessed side panels are lacquered dark brown.
 Each has a cross bar in the middle and two at the bottom.

 This handsome piece survived in very good condition, with slight splitting at joint lines on the heavily lacquered front panels, not unusual with furniture heavily lacquered.
 Lacquering is a very labor-intensive process, with the more layers, the more it costs to be done.
 Thick lacquer also tends to crack with age.
 Since it is very difficult for modern antique restorer to touch up any red lacquered piece to match the original cinnamon red pigment, it is best to leave the piece untouched.
-Furniture with crackling on lacquer actually helps to proves its antiquity and value.
-This handsome piece was made for someone of elite class.
+Furniture with crackling on lacquer actually helps to proves its antiquity.